Waterloo in Monroe County, Illinois — The American Midwest (Great Lakes)

 Erected 2014 by Edmund E. and Violet L. Hartman Kueker.

 Location.
 38° 20.172′ N, 90° 8.952′ W. Marker is in Waterloo, Illinois, in Monroe County.
-Marker is on West Mill Street east of South Main Street, on the right when traveling east.
+It is on West Mill Street east of South Main Street, on the right when traveling east.
+Marker is on the Monroe County Courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 100 South Main Street, Waterloo IL 62298, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Brey Building (within shouting distance of this marker); Monroe County Court House (within shouting distance of this marker); Monroe County World War Veteran Memorial (within shouting distance of this marker); Revolutionary Patriots of Monroe County, Illinois (about 300 feet away, measured in a direct line); The Stroh Building (about 300 feet away); The Ziebold Fountain / The Courthouse Cannon (about 300 feet away); Early Transportation (about 400 feet away); Mill Street Gas Explosions (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: The Brey Building (within shouting distance of this marker); Monroe County Court House (within shouting distance of this marker); Monroe County World War Veteran Memorial (within shouting distance of this marker); Revolutionary Patriots of Monroe County, Illinois (about 300 feet away, measured in a direct line); The Stroh Building (about 300 feet away); The Ziebold Fountain / The Courthouse Cannon (about 300 feet away); Early Transportation (about 400 feet away); Mill Street Gas Explosions (about 400 feet away).
 Touch for a list and map of all markers in Waterloo.